Dr Mohammad H Amirhosseini

 FUNDING

-The title of his project was "Automation of Neuro-Linguistic Programming methods using Artificial Intelligence to interpret unconscious thoughts and values for personal development."
-This project was a collaboration between University of East London and Whyness company, and Dr Amirhosseini was working with them as their academic partner.
+The project, titled "Automation of Neuro-Linguistic Programming Methods Using Artificial Intelligence to interpret unconscious thoughts and values for personal development," was a collaboration between the University of East London and Whyness Ltd. Dr Amirhosseini served as the academic partner for this innovative project.

-The pioneering AI-driven platform developed in this project will disrupt the way personal development is provided to individuals, unlocking benefits of proven neuroscientific practices to a wider audience.
-Employers will be able to provide reliable, affordable, personalised behavioural development tools to employees at different stages of their careers.
+This project's pioneering AI-driven platform will revolutionise personal development by making proven neuroscientific practices accessible to a wider audience.
+The platform will enable employers to offer their employees reliable, affordable, and personalised behavioural development tools throughout their careers.

-The innovation in this project involved developing and integrating multiple AI models to intelligently identify personal values and purpose.
-The project aimed to digitise Neuro-Linguistic-Programming (NLP) methods to help users become more self-aware by interpreting unconscious thoughts and behaviours.
+This project's innovation was the development and integration of multiple AI models to intelligently identify an individual's personal values and purpose.
+By digitising neuro-linguistic programming (NLP) methods, the project aimed to help users gain greater self-awareness by interpreting their unconscious thoughts and behaviours.

-This project was built on the latest research and development in AI, neuroscience, and personal development, including two bespoke AI models developed by Dr Amirhosseini, that automate some core NLP methods.
+This project leveraged cutting-edge research in AI, neuroscience, and personal development.
+It included two custom AI models developed by Dr Amirhosseini that automate key neuro-linguistic programming (NLP) methods.

-The collaborative project team had a unique blend of diverse expertise across academia, industry, business and technology.
-By digitising proven neuroscientific practices and behavioural development tools that harness personal motivations and self-awareness, human consciousness, performance and potential will be elevated.
+The project team brought together a unique blend of expertise from academia, business, and technology.
+By digitising proven neuroscientific practices and behavioural tools, the team aims to harness personal motivation and self-awareness to elevate human consciousness, performance, and potential.

-Following this successful Innovate UK funded project, he brought another research fund to the University from a consultancy project that he started with Dogvatar company in Florida, USA.
-This project focuses on using Artificial Intelligence to predict behavioural characteristics of dogs and developing a dog personality assessment tool to facilitate their adoption.
+After the successful Innovate UK project, he secured additional research funding from a consultancy project with Dogvatar, a company based in Florida, USA.
+This new project uses artificial intelligence to predict dog behaviour and is developing a dog personality assessment tool to assist with their adoption.

 CURRENT RESEARCH